 - Think about how many years you are prepared to repay your mortgage over.
 Often, a mortgage will be for 25 years, but if you are seeking lower monthly repayments then you could extend the length of your mortgage.
-If this is your plan, note you will repay more interest.
+However, if this is your plan, you will end up repaying more interest.

-There are several types of mortgage to choose from.
-Here is a snapshot:
+There are several types of mortgages to choose from.
+Here is an overview:

-Spend some time researching your options to ensure you are making the most of any help which is available to you.
+Spend some time researching your options to ensure you are making the most of any help available to you.

 If you are seeking free advice on what is right for you, as well as the full details of different mortgage deals available to you, get in touch with L&C on 0800 0731945.